 2. Educate yourself on issues of Mental Health and become more supportive to those in your life who face challenges.
 Until we as a society put mental health as our number one priority, we are going to continue down the road of a less forgiving, less humane, less tolerant and less civil society where we blame humans and use incarceration as the only simple solution for those in conflict with the law who are afflicted with mental health issues.
 As a society, until we have allocated the priority, resources, and compassion to respond to the number one health issue in the world we will continue to be a victim of ignoring it.

 3. Positivity and love, and all that goes with it.
-Start with the foundations of gratitude, positive communication, positive actions like positive driving along with all the qualities of human kindness, caring, giving, sharing and doing for our neighbours.
+Start with the foundations of gratitude, positive communication, positive actions like positive driving along with all the qualities of human kindness, caring, giving, sharing and doing for our neighbors.
 Participate in making your world a better place.
 Be a Mentor, Big Brother, Big Sister, volunteer!
 If you don’t feed the heart and starve negativity and all the words that go with it, just by doing nothing, you indeed fuel the flames of ignorance and hate.
 Each time we fuel the ticking time bomb with hot flames started simply by any act of negativity such as a thoughtless and mean comment to another person.
 Indeed, then we become just like the careless camper who recklessly throws his match towards the fire pit in the middle of the dry forest.
 Sooner or later one of the sparks will surely turn into a full raging forest fire.
 On the other had we believe that every Positive Action starts a PosiRipple, and just like the wave in the ocean, it has the magnificent ability to reach the other side of the world, touch someone’s heart without ever knowing it, and spark more PosiRipples just like the concept of Pay It Forward.

 PIQ Positive Imperative Question?
 Which spark are you committed to light?